-CTA Train Crashes Near Howard, Injuring Multiple People
+CTA Train Crashes Near Howard, At Least 23 Injured

-ROGERS PARK — A Yellow Line train crashed into machinery near the Howard Red Line station Thursday morning, injuring multiple people, according to reports.
+ROGERS PARK — A Yellow Line train crashed into machinery near the Howard Red Line station Thursday morning, injuring nearly two dozen people, according to reports.

+The crash happened about 11 a.m., when a Yellow Line train traveling south from Skokie struck rail equipment while passing through the rail yard just north of Howard Street, according to the CTA.

-The crash happened about 11 a.m.
-Photos from ABC7’s Jeanette Hudson show a badly damaged train car — its end caved in — on tracks near CTA machinery.
+Photos from the Chicago Fire Department show a badly damaged train car — its end caved in — on tracks near CTA machinery.

 Fifteen ambulances were responding to the scene, according to the Fire Department.
-It was not immediately clear how many people were injured.
+Three people were transported to hospital in “red,” or critical, condition, the department said on social media.
+Nine were transported in “yellow” condition and 11 in “green” or good condition.

+Fifteen others refused medical attention at the scene.
+There were 38 people on the Yellow Line train that crashed, Fire Department officials said at the scene.

 Ald.
 Maria Hadden (49th), speaking during a livestream shortly after the crash, said it was possible the train’s conductor had a medical emergency.